Graduate Program in Mathematics

 After graduation, our students go on to successful careers in academia, government, and industry.
-In the past seven years, our department has had five National Science Foundation Graduate Fellowship recipients enter our program or obtain one of these prestigious fellowships while a student at Nebraska.
-Three of our graduates have earned NSF Postdoctoral Fellowships.
+In the past seven years, our department has had five National Science Foundation Graduate Fellowship recipients enter our program or obtain one of four prestigious fellowships while a student at Nebraska.
+Four of our graduates have earned NSF Postdoctoral Fellowships.

 Our Master of Arts for Teachers offers a degree program in mathematics for secondary mathematics teachers and also an option for middle-level teachers (grades 5-8) who can earn a specialization in the teaching of middle-level mathematics.
 Emphasis is placed on deepening teachers' mathematical knowledge for teaching by focusing on advanced mathematical concepts that underlie or have strong connections to the school curriculum.
 Applicants must have a valid teaching certificate.

 Come to Nebraska to Pursue Research in...

 - algebraic geometry, coding theory, combinatorics, commutative algebra, geometric group theory, K-theory, low dimensional topology